SCColeman/standard_MEG_beamformer/README.md

 ![covariance](readme_figs/cov.png "The Data Covariance and Rank")

 #### Calculating the Beamformer Weights
 Now we have both the forward model (`fwd`) and the data covariance (`cov`), we can quite simply calculate a set of beamformer weights using `mne.beamformer.make_lcmv`.
 Most of the defaults are perfectly sufficient here, but be conscious of the `reg` parameter, which relates to the *regularisation* applied to the covariance matrix.
-Regularisation is essentially adding extra uniform variance to the data (lead diagonal of the covariance), preventing any particularly low eigenvalues from blowing up the inverse, but also reducing spatial resolution.
-As a rule of thumb, 5% regularisation (`reg=0.05`) works well in most cases and does not damage the data, although 0% regularisation should be used for maximum spatial resolution, if the covariance is not rank-deficient.
+Regularisation is essentially adding extra uniform variance to the data (lead diagonal of the covariance), preventing the beamformer overfitting to noise, but also reducing spatial resolution.
+As a rule of thumb, 5% regularisation (`reg=0.05`) works well in most cases and does not damage the data.

 #### Activation Maps
 Next we use the beamformer weights to calculate a so-called pseudo-T map, which compared the beamformer projected power during *active* and *control* windows.